Pejomi/mtogo-frontend/README.md

 # mtogo-frontend

 ## Introduction
 This project works as the frontend for the MTOGO-application project created by the group [Pejomi]().
 It is created to demonstrate frontend testing for the application.
-The related tests are located in the [mtogo-frontend-test]() project.
+The related tests are located in the [mtogo-frontend-test](https://github.com/Pejomi/mtogo-frontend-test.git) project.

 ![Alt text](<src/assets/images/front-page.png>)

-For more information about the project see the [mtogo-microservices]() project.
+For more information about the project see the [mtogo-microservices](https://github.com/Pejomi/mtogo-microservices.git) project.

 ## Description
 The project is a simple React application that is used to create a simple order from restaurants.
 A person can login or register to the application and then browse the restaurants and their menus.
 The person can then add items to the shopping cart and place the order.

-All the data is fetched from the [mtogo-backend]() project.
+All the data is fetched from the [mtogo-microservices](https://github.com/Pejomi/mtogo-microservices.git) project.

 ### Features
 The app is based on completing the following features: